-This unit of competency specifies the outcomes required to treat lead paint and asbestos hazards, including removal of lead-based paints from surfaces, encapsulation and the control of associated hazards and is designed for painting contractors working on commercial and residential lead paint removal projects.
+This course specifies the outcomes required to treat lead paint and asbestos hazards, including removal of lead-based paints from surfaces, encapsulation and the control of associated hazards and is designed for painting contractors working on commercial and residential lead paint removal projects.

 HISTORY OF LEAD USED IN PAINTS